MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Parameters_Default_Values.md

 If the desired default value varies predictably, you can specify a script block that provides different default values for a parameter under different conditions.

-$PSDefaultParameterValues was introduced in  Windows PowerShell® 3.0.
+$PSDefaultParameterValues was introduced in  Windows PowerShell?3.0.

 ### SYNTAX